AdiWoods/Stock_Price_Prediction/README.md

-# Stock_Price_Prediction
+# Stock_Price_Prediction using Linear Regression
-This is a small project that i have made.
-It is stock price prediction model using linear regression
+This is a small project that I have made.
+It is a stock price prediction model using linear regression.